How To Get The Best Camping or Outdoor Photographs On A Budget of $0.00 (Or double your money back.):

 3. Take Lots of Photographs.

 If you can, save as many as possible.
 Memory is cheap.
 (Oh, maybe there’s a song lyric there!)
 But seriously.
 There is a wonderful wildlife photographer from Nova Scotia whose work we admire a great deal.
-He wrote a great article that we’ll just paraphrase: (His article has War And Peace thinking: “This thing is long!”)
+He wrote a great article that we’ll just paraphrase: (His article has War And Peace thinking: “This thing is long!”
+Our kind of article.
+Give good weight.)

 • Don’t sweat the small stuff.
 He pulled a bunch of photographs from 7 or 8 years ago that he had at first dismissed.
 “Oh, this one isn’t sharp enough…” But he came to realize that there was something intangible in some of the images that made them great.
 A certain je ne sais quoi.
 It’s possible that you might be too close to them, too.
 Legend has it that Keith Richards didn’t like the iconic riff to Satisfaction right away.
 It took a while to grow on him.
 Luckily, the other guys saw it for what it was and prevailed.
 So don’t toss ’em right away.
 Just take ’em, and put ’em on a flash drive or something.
 Who knows, you may be glad you did.